galaxyproject/galaxy-hub/src/admin/config/nginxProxy/index.md

 }
 ```

-Note the <tt>user</tt> directive.
+Note the `user` directive.
 To ensure that Galaxy has write permission on the uploaded files, nginx's workers will need to run as the same user as Galaxy.

-Finally, set the following in the <tt>[app:main]</tt> section of <tt>config/galaxy.ini</tt> and restart Galaxy:
+Finally, set the following in the `[app:main]` section of `config/galaxy.ini` and restart Galaxy:

 ```
 nginx_upload_store = database/tmp/upload_store